muobaidat/Network-Firewall/Defense_Part1.md

 * Otherwise, do not send back a response, “drop” the communication.
 * In all cases, write the IP address and message sent along with the action taken for a communication attempt to a file, to simulate passing the information to an IDS, whether “Accept”, “Reject”, or “Drop”.

-## Attack
-A network server is protected by a firewall that attempts to only respond to certain traffic.
-You will test this firewall defense with your attack program.
-The goal of the attack is to get a response from the server that is not in accordance with the rules described above in the Defense section.

-* Each attack program will make one communication attempt to the server.

 ## Assignment Instructions